arabold/serverless-sentry-plugin/README.md

 ### No errors are reported in Sentry

-Double check the DSN settings in your `serverless.yml` and compare it with what Sentry shows you in your project settings under "Client Keys (DSN)".
+Double-check the DSN settings in your `serverless.yml` and compare it with what Sentry shows you in your project settings under "Client Keys (DSN)".
 You need a URL in the following format - see the [Sentry Quick Start](https://docs.sentry.io/quickstart/#configure-the-dsn):

 ```
 {PROTOCOL}://{PUBLIC_KEY}:{SECRET_KEY}@{HOST}/{PATH}{PROJECT_ID}
 ```

-Also make sure to add the plugin to your plugins list in the `serverless.yml`:
+Also, make sure to add the plugin to your plugins list in the `serverless.yml`:

 ```yaml
 plugins: